Setting up a Reverse Proxy with MySpeed

 sudo a2enmod proxy_http

-Now you just have to activate the file and restart the reverse proxy.
+# Activate the file and restart the reverse proxy

 sudo a2ensite myspeed.conf